hese are some of the more frequently asked questions we hear from our new eaters.

 Our walks involve over 3 hours of walking, standing, and eating.
 Some children may have limited attention span and this tour may not be appropriate for them.
 We also discuss the history of the South — from colonization to the Civil War to the Civil Rights Movement — so it is helpful if your child is aware of this history.
 Parents, who know their children best, should assess the situation individually.

-The walk is very flat, with no hills, and we stay mostly in the shade.
+The walks are very flat, with no hills, and we stay mostly in the shade.
 We have had guests from ages 2 to 93 walk on our food tours!
 We provide plenty of comfortable seating and try to keep people comfortable and cool.
-If a guest is having difficulty walking, we have an option to take the free Streetcar for part of the tour.
+If a guest is having difficulty walking, our guides are trained to help that person.

 Yes.
-Most of Downtown Atlanta is very flat, but some of the sidewalks are uneven and broken.
-We will do our very best to accommodate everyone.
+For the Downtown Southern Food Walk, most of Downtown Atlanta is very flat, but some of the sidewalks are uneven and broken.
+On the Grant Park Past & Future Food Walk, some small areas at Oakland Cemetery are not wheelchair accessible, such as Margaret Mitchell’s grave, but the entire tour is accessible.
+Generally, we will do our very best to accommodate everyone.

 Yes.
 Restrooms are available during the tour at selected food-tasting locations.